-Because the evidence discussed supra in Section II proves not only that "Soft Coag" is generic, but also that "Soft Coag" is "highly descriptive," see In re ActiveVideo Networks, Inc., 2014 TTAB LEXIS 283, 68 (TTAB July 9, 2014) (same evidence established mark was generic and highly descriptive), Petitioner has a lower burden to prove lack of acquired distinctiveness.
+Because the evidence discussed supra in Section II proves not only that "Soft Coag" is generic, but also that "Soft Coag" is "highly descriptive," see In re ActiveVideo Networks, Inc., 2014 TTAB LEXIS 283, \68 (TTAB July 9, 2014) (same evidence established mark was generic and highly descriptive), Petitioner has a lower burden to prove lack of acquired distinctiveness.
 See Alcatraz Media v.
 Chesapeake Marine Tours Inc., 107 U.S.P.Q.2d (BNA) 1750, 1766 (TTAB July 2, 2013).
-Regardless of the weight of the burden, consideration of the above factors proves that SOFT COAG lacks acquired distinctiveness.
+Regardless of the weight of the burden, consideration of the undisputed evidence relating to the above factors proves that SOFT COAG lacks acquired distinctiveness as a matter of law.